Bang0123/nc3ctf2019-writeup/README.md

 Members: Bang

-Ended at 29th place.

-*This is a writeup of what I managed to complete.*
+*This is a writeup of what I managed to complete in about a day.*

 ---